Search

 • Gifts to qualifying charities

-What is a generation-skipping transfer?
+What is a generation-skipping transfer (GST)?

 Some assets trigger capital gains taxes when you sell them for more than the price you paid, which is called the cost basis.
 These can include stocks, bonds, mutual funds and real estate.

-Gifting these kinds of assets that have appreciated in value to loved ones or to charities while you are alive could potentially enable you to bypass capital gains taxes while reducing your taxable estate.
 Alternatively, if you wait to pass on those assets upon your death, your heirs could receive a capital gains benefit if the assets aren't held in a tax-deferred vehicle like an individual retirement account.
 It should, however, be noted that gifts given during the owner's lifetime take original owner's tax basis which could result in a higher tax liability than gifts given at time of death.

 How does a "step-up in basis" work?